devfans/git-to-k8s/README.md

 ### Steps for a normal project:

 - commit project code to git repo
-- included deployment attributes and charts in package.json
+- include deployment attributes in package.json and add charts
-- use custom tool clone the repo,  build images and push to container registry
+- clone the repo to local, build images and push to container registry
 - launch deployment with helm on k8s (helm install or helm upgrade)

 ### Sample package.json: